-Statins: Are they worth it?Posted on: 17 September 2010 by Jo Waters
+Statins: Are they worth it?Posted by Jo Waters

 Statins have been hailed as wonder drugs, helping reduce the risk of heart attacks and strokes.
 But do the side effects outweigh the benefits?

 Chances are if you're over 40 and your cholesterol is slightly raised, your doctor will have suggested you take a statin.